 - Nonhuman primates are studied when there are no feasible current alternatives to address the research question.

 - The CNPRC follows the principles of “reduce, refine, replace”, the 3Rs.
 Whenever possible, researchers must reduce the number of animals needed, refine how experiments are conducted, replace animals with others (e.g. mice instead of monkeys), or replace animal tests with cell cultures or computer models.
 It is currently not possible to completely replace animal models with computer simulations or cell cultures.
+The CNPRC also recognizes the importance or Rigor and Reproducibility, the two cornerstones of science advancement.

 Rhesus monkeys, one of the most common species used in biomedical research, share about 93 percent of their genes with humans.
 They are also widely used because they breed well in captivity.
 Rhesus monkeys offer many advantages because of their close similarity to humans.